zarmet/zarmet.github.io/README.md

 # zarmet.github.io
-A repository for publishing my websites!
+A repository for my published portfolio website; it can be visited by simply going to zarmet.github.io!